DragunWF/ElderCoin-Exchange/README.md

 ## Description

 A simple Android app made for me to practice learning Android studio.
+Just a reminder that this is **still in development**.

 ## Images of the application